The revision process: Fine-grained details

 Here are some tips to help you overcome this common this problem:

 - Read the paper aloud, at a conversational pace.
 Reading aloud will slow you down and help force you to look directly at each work.
 This technique has the added benefit that your ear will pick up on the awkward phrases your eyes miss.

 - Change fonts.
 Anything to make the text less familiar will help.

 - Edit with a printed copy.
 I have found this to be one of the very best ways to edit.
 Follow each word with a pen or pencil, to make sure you do not skip any.

 - Have someone else read and make notes on the final draft.
-Someone else (for instance an editor of Scribbr) almost always sees things that you don’t in your paper.
+Someone else (for instance a Scribbr editor) almost always sees things that you don’t in your paper.

 It’s less important to work on these formal issues in a certain order, but I’ll continue to list steps in an advisable order.

 - Simplify, condense, and clarify each sentence, aiming for ease of reading, efficiency of expression, and exactitude of meaning.

 - In a string of longer sentences (about two lines or more), shorten a few.